Responding to increasing humanitarian needs

 Despite the signing of the Peace Agreement in 2015, ongoing insecurity has fuelled an important increase in humanitarian needs in Mali, particularly in the northern and central regions.
 Climate change, chronic food shortages, natural disasters and population displacements have all compounded the situation and disproportionately affect children and women, who continue to bear the brunt of the crisis.
-In 2020, 1.98 million children will need humanitarian assistance.
+In 2021, 3.2 million children will need humanitarian assistance.
 Meanwhile, humanitarian access remains a challenge and UNICEF works relentlessly with partners to deliver life-saving assistance to the children that need it most, leaving no one behind.

 To reduce the impact of conflict and natural disasters on the population, UNICEF in Mali supports the Malian government in the development and implementation of preparedness planning and rapid response to humanitarian crises.
-UNICEF supports the Ministry of Solidarity and the Fight against Poverty as well as other Government entities and works hand in hand with civil society partners, OCHA, WFP, UNHCR and IOM to provide essential social services to affected communities.
+UNICEF supports the Ministry of health and social development as well as other Government entities and works hand in hand with humanitarian and development partners, but also with civil society, to provide essential social services to affected communities.

 In particular, UNICEF in Mali supports: